PEDAGOGICAL STATEMENT

 The children in the program are encouraged to initiate their own activities as dictated by their personal needs and pace.
 During these self-chosen activities, children draw ideas from their own interests and imaginations.
 The children have the opportunity to improve their problem-solving skills, as well as gain a sense of self-responsibility as a result of having a wide variety of choice in their activities.
 Throughout this process, their self-confidence will increase and flourish.
 In addition, the program staff are trained in facilitating and expanding upon the individual child’s interests when providing materials and activities, creating an environment that is appropriate for his or her developmental needs.
 These dimensions of the learning environment ensure the growth of each child physically, cognitively, socially, emotionally and creatively.
 The environment will be viewed and supported as a third teacher to help create a positive learning environment.

-In the spirit of co-operation on which the centre is based, families and teachers work together as resIMG_1663ponsible role models reflecting warmth, consideration, and respectfulness.
+In the spirit of co-operation on which the centre is based, families and teachers work together as responsible role models reflecting warmth, consideration, and respectfulness.
 The continuity between home and child care helps to ensure an atmosphere of acceptance and care.
 Working together, we can create an environment in which the children not only learn, but also develop a love of learning.
 It is our aim to provide an atmosphere in which children feel free, safe and comfortable to follow their urges to explore, discover, learn and thrive.

 We encourage the children to learn to be responsible for their own behaviour, self-regulate their emotions and communicate in a positive way.
 When appropriate, we expect them to solve their own problems, with the assurance that there is an adult present for support if it is needed.
 There is immediate adult intervention if destructive behaviour is exhibited by any child against self, another child, staff members or equipment.